Slackow/SlackowWall/Info/guide.md

 Your Global Reset key, (default `U`), should also be bound to switch to your wall scene.

+If you change your "resetting mode" option you'll likely have to adjust this

 ### OBS Setup Video
 Here's a short [video](https://youtu.be/kjjeruApArc) showing the entire OBS setup process.